-Most Apple Health clients are enrolled in a Medicaid agency-contracted managed care organization (MCO).
+Most Apple Health clients are enrolled in an HCA-contracted managed care organization (MCO).
 This means that Apple Health pays a monthly premium to an MCO for providing preventative, primary, specialty, and other health services to Apple Health clients.
-Clients in managed care must see only providers who are in their MCOs provider network, unless prior authorized or to treat urgent or emergent care.
-See the Medicaid agency's Apple Health managed care webpage for further details.
+Clients in managed care must see only providers who are in their MCO's provider network, unless prior authorized or to treat urgent or emergent care.
+See HCA's Apple Health managed care page for further details.